 - Cannot be incarcerated

 There are also restrictions based on whether you can receive healthcare coverage through another entity.
 For instance, if you qualify for or have Medicaid or Medicare coverage, you are not eligible to use the ACA marketplace to buy health or dental insurance plans.
-Similarly, if your employer offers healthcare insurance, you are not eligible for ACA coverage.
+Similarly, if your employer offers affordable healthcare coverage, you are not eligible for ACA plans.

 You may be eligible for ACA coverage if you are: